Title

 The Tourism Act of 2009 aims to promote sustainable tourism development in the Philippines by establishing various offices within the Department of Tourism, implementing accreditation for tourism enterprises, and creating the Tourism Promotions Board to market and promote the country as a tourism destination.

-The State declares tourism as an indispensable element of the national economy and an industry of national interest and importance, to be harnessed for socioeconomic growth, cultural affirmation, investment generation, foreign exchange, and employment.
+The Act is known as the “Tourism Act of 2009.”
+It declares tourism as an indispensable element of the national economy and an industry of national interest that should be harnessed as an engine of socioeconomic growth and cultural affirmation, generating investment, foreign exchange, employment, and national pride.

 Analyze Cases Smarter, Faster